American Chamber of Commerce in Shanghai: Publications

-Insight– Published six times a year, Insight is the member magazine of the Chamber.
-The journal includes Features, Policy and Technology sections, as well as member news.
-The annual January/February issue is a policy special, which includes contributions from and/or interviews with luminaries in the fields of Chinese economics, Chinese politics and U.S.-China relations.
+Insight– Insight is AmCham Shanghai's quarterly magazine released at the beginning of every January, April, July and October.
+The journal includes Economy, Policy and Business sections, as well as Chamber news.
 Featured experts include: Kerry Brown (King’s College London), Derek Scissors (American Enterprise Institute), Victor Shih (UCSD), Susan Shirk (UCSD), Steve Tsang (SOAS), Wang Yong (Peking University), Wu XinBo (Fudan University) and Rod Wye (Chatham House).

+Weekly Briefing - AmCham Shanghai provides members with an analysis of news stories related to Chinese business, the economy, policymaking and more.
+Weekly Briefings are sent via email every Thursday afternoon and published on the website every Friday.

 Membership

-AmCham Shanghai's membership includes over 3,000 total members, including almost 1,500 corporate members.
+AmCham Shanghai's membership includes over 3,000 total members, including over 1,000 corporate members.
 Members come from diverse backgrounds and missions, all of which intersect with China.
-AmCham hosts 20 industry committees for members.
+AmCham Shanghai hosts 20 industry committees for members.
 Each committee is advised by business leaders who identify key issues in their industries and drive year-round programming.
 Events include small-scale roundtables, speaker series, and cross-industry conferences.

 Membership services and programs

 A range of benefits are available to members; specific benefits may vary with type and classification of membership.
-Services include professional development, visa programs, medical insurance and tax filing guidance, as well as access to a wide variety of events and publications.
+Services include professional development, conference room rental, medical insurance, as well as access to a wide variety of events and publications.
 The Chamber facilitates business support, market access, policy advocacy, and relationship-building activities.
 Select Chamber programs are detailed below.

-U.S. Corporate Visa Program (CVP)

-AmCham's CVP facilitates U.S. visas for participating Corporate Member companies’ direct employees and their family members.
-In cooperation with the U.S. Consulate General Shanghai, the program provides simplified document review, expedited visa appointment interviews, access to all U.S. non-immigration visa types, and an excellent approval rate for applicants.

-Government Policy Support Program (GPS)

-The GPS Program provides members with the latest policy developments and insight into how these translate into commercial opportunities and challenges for companies.

-Corporate Social Responsibility (CSR)

-AmCham's CSR activities provide member companies with the latest information on corporate social responsibility trends and access to influential CSR organizations.
-AmCham Shanghai's CSR program includes the Business Council for Sustainability, CSR Conference and Awards and the annual Charity Gala.
-Since 2002, AmCham Shanghai's CSR initiatives have led to nearly 12 million RMB in donations to local charities.
+Medical Benefits Program

+The Medical Benefits Program (MBP) is designed to deliver exclusive high-quality insurance options to our members.
+Working with Essential, the AmCham Shanghai MBP offers members the chance to buy select insurance products at a discounted price.
+The program is designed to serve both member companies and individual members.

+Executive Briefings

+AmCham Shanghai offers executive briefings as an opportunity to bring tailored insight by expert speakers to member companies in an exclusive setting.
+Speakers include the AmCham Shanghai directors and president as well as external industry experts.

+Government Advocacy Initiatives

+AmCham Shanghai conducts structured, in-person engagements with government authorities at all levels to communicate member perspectives, seek clarification on policy developments, and promote timely and constructive information exchange through institutional channels.

-CEO Advisory Series
+CEO Circle

-The CEO Advisory Series is offered to select CEOs of leading enterprises in China.
-The program includes quarterly programming, a monthly newsletter, and talk write-ups.
-CEO members can choose to attend up to 20 curated programs per year.

-Trade & Investment Center (TIC)

-The TIC is a two-way hub of resources and referrals for U.S. companies interested in the China market and a gateway to the United States for Chinese companies.
-The TIC platform is intended for companies of all sizes.
+The CEO Circle is by invitation only, and limited to CEOs, CFOs, Presidents, Senior VPs, or a company’s most senior executive in China.
+Participation is at the discretion of the Chamber.
+The program brings senior executives together to hear from academics, authors, businesspeople, economists, government officials and policy makers with deep China expertise.

+Business Partnership

+The Business Partnership Department of AmCham Shanghai provides services to local governments and other relevant stakeholders, helping various Chinese regions attract foreign investment.
+They also offer customized services based upon members’ requests.